 min Read20 December 2021

-Considered by many to be the Slovak Kandinsky, we would like to present to you the famous Slovak sculptor and painter Vladimír Kompánek who, through the reduction of reality into simple geometric shapes and primary colors, created works that reflected the beauty of Slovak nature immersed in a snow cover, that Kompánek remembers from his childhood memories.
+Considered by many to be the Slovak Kandinsky, the famous Slovak sculptor and painter Vladimír Kompánek through the reduction of reality into simple geometric shapes and primary colors created works that reflected the beauty of Slovak nature.
+His depictions are immersed in a snow cover that Kompánek remembers from his childhood memories.

 Lady Winter was coming for us to Martin.
 The horses were running and ringing with her on the roads.
 She was new, fresh and there were clean tracks on the white surface.
 She won in our tiles and we fell asleep.
 She was already waiting for us in the morning and we were chasing her in the most beautiful places.
 By rivers, streams, mountains, valleys.
 She went with us from village to village.
 She was chasing us every day.